EleanaGrimshaw/unity-basic-training/step-by-step/DataVisualization.md

     }
 }
 ```
-We are going to call our new methos inside our ReadDataFromFile method once in every iteration of our for loop.
+We are going to call our new method inside our ReadDataFromFile method once in every iteration of our for loop.
 ```csharp
 void ReadDataFromFile()
 {